forresto/forresto.com/content/fab-academy/01-project-management.md

 ![code completion knows that week 3 is computer controlled cutting](01-ai-knows-fab-academy.png)

 Did it surmise this from the text checklist in [index.md](../)?
 Either that or it knows this from training, which seems possible, given how much documentation exists over the years for Fab Academy.

+# Fab Academy Feedback

+The importance of resizing images before committing has been stressed a bunch, taking up time in the lectures and spaces in the chat.
+But I think that concern is a bit outdated.
+If we have to decide between time spent documenting, and time spent wrangling media files...
+Let the machines do the media busy work!

+My new website setup isn't ideal.
+There is more friction to doing documentation than my Notion [Blender Learning jounal](https://fopub.notion.site/2942db42f3d14348b382696c0296971d?v=ccfdc55d9fc347f4bf8661aa22f43c8c).
+But I think it's a step in right direction that I only need to manage Markdown and media files, and the build process takes care of indexing and image sizing and formats.
+And the static HTML output loads and renders quickly. ⚡️